-From its creation until 1998 the regiment alternated between Germany and Northern Ireland, although it also sent detachments elsewhere.
-One of these was the single squadron sent to Borneo then Aden from 1966 to 1967, and another was the two-squadron detachment sent to Beirut in 1983 during Lebanon’s civil war.
+Until 1998, the regiment alternated between Germany, with the British Army of the Rhine, and regular tours of Northern Ireland.
+But it also sent detachments elsewhere.
+These included a squadron sent to Borneo and then Aden from 1966 to 1967, a two-squadron detachment sent to Beirut in 1983 during Lebanon’s civil war, and a squadron sent on UN peace-keeping duties on Cyprus in 1985.

-‘A’ Squadron of the regiment deployed to the Gulf War in 1990, where it won the battle honour ‘Wadi al Batin’.
-The regiment as a whole then deployed to Bosnia for seven months in 1996, returning to the Balkans in 1999 on a posting to Kosovo.
+‘A’ Squadron deployed to the Gulf War (1990-91) in 1990, where it won the battle honour ‘Wadi al Batin’.
+The regiment as a whole then deployed to Bosnia for seven months in 1996, returning to the Balkans in 1999 on a peace-keeping posting to Kosovo.

-‘C’ and then ‘A’ squadrons deployed with Operation PALATINE in Bosnia from October 2000 to April 2001.
-It also assisted in the measures taken against foot and mouth disease in the United Kingdom.
+‘C’ and then ‘A’ squadrons deployed with Operation Palatine in Bosnia from October 2000 to April 2001.
+On returning home, they assisted in the measures taken to control the outbreak of foot and mouth disease in the United Kingdom.

-The whole regiment then served in Iraq from January to May 2003, after which it regrouped at Catterick before redeploying to Germany in September the same year.
-It returned to Iraq in 2005 and 2006, followed by deployments to Afghanistan in 2009 and 2011.
+The whole regiment served in Iraq from January to May 2003 with 1st Armoured Division, before redeploying to Germany in September the same year.
+It returned to Iraq in 2005 and 2006, followed by deployments to Helmand Province, Afghanistan, in 2008-9 and 2011-12.